S1 - Being evil minded

 For example, lying is a sin but if there is no malicious intent, is that still evil?

 The original Greek word for ‘evil’ is poneros and it is the same as evil, bad, wicked, malicious, and even slothful (or lazy).
-A servant who failed to use the talent allocated to him was also called ‘evil’ (poneros) by the Lord (Matt 25:26).
+A servant who failed to use the talent allocated to him was also called ‘evil’ (poneros) by the Lord (Matthew 25:26).
 It is the same with someone who is lazy.
 For more information on the former, please go to S81, Fail to use our gifts.

 God’s concept of evil seems to encompass more than what the world understands ‘evil’ to be, that is, beyond ‘malicious intent’; it, in fact, implies all sin-types.